kmatarese/glide/README.md

 RuntimeContexts and other objects that are not a `types.FunctionType` or `functools.partial` are passed through as-is.

-The `clean` decorator argument takes a dictionary that maps argument names to callables that accept the argument value to perform some clean up.
+The `cleanup` decorator argument takes a dictionary that maps argument names to callables that accept the argument value to perform some clean up.
 In this case, it closes the database connection after the wrapped method is complete.